ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 Luckily for the Terra project, I am the demonic presence they need to fix all of this, for I was once a Microsoftie.
 Long ago, I walked the halls of the Operating Systems Group and helped craft black magic to sate the monster's unending hunger for code.
 I saw True Evil blossom in those dark rooms, like having only three flavors of sparkling water and a pasta station only open on Tuesdays.

 I know the words of Black Speech that must be spoken to reveal the true nature of Windows.
 I know how to bend the rules of our prison, to craft a mighty workspace from the bowels within.
-Eventually, I intend to perform the unholy incantations required to invoke the almighty powers of COM, so that it may find on which fifth-dimensional hyperplane Visual Studio exists.
+After [I fix the cmake implementation](https://github.com/zdevito/terra/pull/322) to function correctly on Windows, I intend to perform the unholy incantations required to invoke the almighty powers of COM, so that it may find on which fifth-dimensional hyperplane Visual Studio exists.
 You see, children, programming for Windows is easy!
 All you have to do is **s͏̷E͏l͏̢҉l̷ ̸̕͡Y͏o҉u͝R̨͘ ̶͝sơ̷͟Ul̴**

 For those of you who actually wish to try Terra, but don't want to wait for ~~me to fix everything~~ a new release, you can embed the following code at the top of your root terra script:
 ```
+if os.getenv("VCINSTALLDIR") ~= nil then -- If terra is being run inside the developer console, use those environment variables instead
+  terralib.vshome = os.getenv("VCToolsInstallDir")
+  if not terralib.vshome then
+      terralib.vshome = os.getenv("VCINSTALLDIR")
+      terralib.vclinker = terralib.vshome..[[BIN\x86_amd64\link.exe]]
+  else
+      terralib.vclinker = ([[%sbin\Host%s\%s\link.exe]]):format(terralib.vshome, os.getenv("VSCMD_ARG_HOST_ARCH"), os.getenv("VSCMD_ARG_TGT_ARCH"))
+  end
+  terralib.includepath = os.getenv("INCLUDE")

+  function terralib.getvclinker()
+    local vclib = os.getenv("LIB")
+    local vcpath = terralib.vcpath or os.getenv("Path")
+    vclib,vcpath = "LIB="..vclib,"Path="..vcpath
+    return terralib.vclinker,vclib,vcpath
+  end
+end
 ```
 Yes, we are literally overwriting parts of the compiler itself, at runtime, from our script. **Welcome to Lua!** Enjoy your stay, and don't let the fact that any script you run could completely rewrite the compiler keep you up at night!